yashsarode45/Tik-Tac-Toe/README.md

 6. **Restarting the Game**: After a game ends (either in a win or a tie), you can click the "New Game" button to start a new game.

-## Code Structure

-The JavaScript code for this project is organized into functions and follows a modular structure.
-Here's an overview of the key components:

-- `initGame()`: Initializes the game, resets the grid, and sets the starting player.

-- `checkGameOver()`: Checks if the game has been won by a player or ended in a tie.

-- `swapTurn()`: Switches the current player's turn between X and O.
+## Tic-Tac-Toe Game Logic Explanation

+This Tic-Tac-Toe game is implemented using HTML, CSS, and JavaScript, designed for two players to take turns placing "X" and "O" marks on a 3x3 grid.
+The game logic can be broken down as follows:

+1. **Initialization**: The game starts with "X" as the starting player.
+A `gameGrid` array represents the grid state, and `winningPositions` defines possible winning combinations.

+2. **Game Initialization**: `initGame()` resets the game by setting player "X," clearing the grid, enabling cell interactions, and removing winning class.

+3. **Checking for a Winner**: `checkGameOver()` checks for a winner by iterating through `winningPositions`.
+If a winning combo matches the grid, it displays the winner or a tie.

+4. **Swapping Turns**: `swapTurn()` switches the current player between "X" and "O" and updates the game info.

-- `handleClick(index)`: Handles player clicks on the grid, updates the game grid, and checks for a win or tie.
+5. **Handling Clicks**: Event listeners on cells call `handleClick(index)`, which updates the grid, disables clicks, swaps turns, and checks for a winner.

-- Event Listeners: Attach event listeners to the game board squares and the "New Game" button to trigger the game logic.
+6. **New Game Button**: The "New Game" button resets the game with `initGame()`.

+The code also features CSS classes to visually highlight the winning cells and disable further interaction with the grid after a win or tie.
+The game provides a clear interface with informative messages about the current player and the game's outcome.

+This project offers a user-friendly and visually appealing implementation of the classic Tic-Tac-Toe game suitable for web applications or standalone use.

 ## Getting Started